 Candidates and Supervisors are required to complete their reports separately.
-These reports will then be shared with the College/ School Delegate and Dean of Graduate Studies.
+These reports will then be shared with the Faculty Delegate and Dean of Graduate Studies.
 Please note, candidates have a right to submit a separate report directly to the Dean of Graduate Studies.

-The Annual Report is the equivalent of continual assessment and a requirement in the Common Rules for the degree.
+The Annual Report is the equivalent of continual assessment and a requirement in the degree.
 The report may also be used to resolve any issues concerning your research degree.
 Therefore, completing this report timely is essential.

 Any questions related to the Annual Progress Report can be directed to firstname.lastname@example.org

 Record the research activities